pviscone/MLPy/README.md

 # Machine_learning_project
-A Multi Layer Perceptron library and other tools like some preprocessing tools and a non linear least square regressor (Levenberg-Marquardt algorithm)
+A Multi Layer Perceptron library and other tools like some preprocessing tools, a non linear least square regressor (Levenberg-Marquardt algorithm) and an ensembler.
+To imporove the performances library like Numba and Joblib was used to exploit just in time compiling and parallelization (for the grid search)

 Training and results are in docs/Notebook